michaelpatrickpurcell/balloon-spectacular/README.md

 If any balloons are flying, then before you advance a balloon you will move a truck.
 Trucks always move from left to right.
 The game ends immediately when the lead truck moves past the rightmost column of the tableau.

 When you move a truck, you will do one of the following:
-  - If the truck cards are in adjacent columns and the safety vehicle is centered on the launch zone (e.g. the starting position), or if there are no cards remaining in the balloon deck, then you should move the rightmost truck one column to the right.
+  - If the truck cards are in adjacent columns and the safety vehicle is centered on the launch zone (e.g. the starting position) then you should move the rightmost truck one column to the right.

   ![Moving a truck when the trucks are in a single group and the safety vehicle is centered on the launch zone.](wind_diagram_1.jpg)